East Cowton: Community

 The village school is called East Cowton Church of England Primary School.
 It has around 40 pupils.
 It is within the catchment area of Northallerton School for secondary education to the age of eighteen.

 The village post office also functions as the village shop.
 The village public house is called The Beeswing Inn, it is named after the northern racehorse Beeswing whose most notable victory was the 1842 Ascot Gold Cup.
 She won an incredible 51 out of the 64 races that she entered.
 Of the 57 races in which she finished Beeswing only finished lower than 2nd place on one occasion.
 The village is served by the No 72 bus, which runs between Darlington and Northallerton.

 There is also a local cricket club.

 Religion

-All Saints' Church is to the west of the village.
+All Saints' Church, East Cowton is to the west of the village.
 A Grade II listed building, it is a red-brick structure erected in 1910.
 There is evidence of a 13th-century church in the village dedicated to St Mary, which fell into disrepair.
 Cowton Cemetery is about half a mile west of the village on the road towards North Cowton on the site of the old church.
 The Primitive Methodists built a chapel, no longer in use, in 1840.